Mesh Wi-Fi explained

 - They are most useful for larger homes or thick walls.

-- A wired connection is still ideal for fixed devices.
+- A wired connection is still best for fixed devices.

 - Placement matters for mesh performance.